rodolfo42/resize-magnetic-ebs-volume/README.md

 # resize-magnetic-ebs-volume

-This script "resizes" an EBS volume by performing the following actions:
+This script "resizes" an AWS EBS volume by performing the following actions:
   1. detaching the volume from the a stopped instance
   2. creating a snapshot from that volume
   3. creating a bigger volume from that snapshot (in the same availability zone)